 The original articles of association contained five goals:

-- Benefit society by reformation of criminals
+- benefit society by the reformation of criminals

-- Aid released inmates in living honorably
+- aid discharged convicts in living honorably

-- Cooperate in the prevention and repression of crime
+- cooperate in the repression of crime